Green Glass Dinnerware Set Value Guide

 The typical price range for Green Glass Dinnerware Set is $50 - $60 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-• Completeness of the set, as finding matching plates, bowls, and cups together significantly increases the $50-$60 market value.
+- The completeness of the set, including matching plates, bowls, and cups, significantly impacts the $50-$60 valuation.

-• Historical provenance or manufacturer marks that can definitively link the set to major U.S. glass houses of the 1930s.
+- Historical provenance or manufacturer marks that link the set directly to United States glass houses of the Depression era.

 How to Identify Green Glass Dinnerware Set?

-• Check for characteristic mold marks or small bubbles within the glass, which are common in mass-produced Depression-era pieces.
+- Inspect for small air bubbles or 'straw marks' within the glass, which are common in authentic period pieces.

 History of Green Glass Dinnerware Set